astrorafael/spectralcolors/README.md

 ## I2C Pull-up resistor

 * The schematic of *Adafruit AS7262 6-Channel Visible Light / Color Sensor Breakout* shows a bidirectional level shifter with MOSFETs and 10k pull-up resistors in the I2C SCL and SDA lines.
+* Arduino Wire Library is configured to use internal (weak) pull ups.

 So the project does not include any external pull-up resistor.

 ## Sensor data sent to Serial Port